gamzabox/humble-ai-cli/WORKBOOK.md

     }
   },
   {
-    "name": "get-library-docs",
+    "name": "context7__get-library-docs",
     "description": "Fetches up-to-date documentation for a library.
-You must call 'resolve-library-id' first to obtain the exact Context7-compatible library ID required to use this tool, UNLESS the user explicitly provides a library ID in the format '/org/project' or '/org/project/version' in their query.", "parameters": {
+You must call 'context7__resolve-library-id' first to obtain the exact Context7-compatible library ID required to use this tool, UNLESS the user explicitly provides a library ID in the format '/org/project' or '/org/project/version' in their query.", "parameters": {
       "type": "object",
       "additionalProperties": false,
       "properties": {
         "context7CompatibleLibraryID": {
           "type": "string",
-          "description": "Exact Context7-compatible library ID (e.g., '/mongodb/docs', '/vercel/next.js', '/supabase/supabase', '/vercel/next.js/v14.3.0-canary.87') retrieved from 'resolve-library-id' or directly from user query in the format '/org/project' or '/org/project/version'."
+          "description": "Exact Context7-compatible library ID (e.g., '/mongodb/docs', '/vercel/next.js', '/supabase/supabase', '/vercel/next.js/v14.3.0-canary.87') retrieved from 'context7__resolve-library-id' or directly from user query in the format '/org/project' or '/org/project/version'."
         },
         "topic": {
           "type": "string",